 One specific form of drug-induced psychosis is cocaine-induced psychosis.
 A study done by Yilang Tang, Nancy L. Martin, and Robert O. Cotes, states that one-half to three-fourths of cocaine users experience psychosis.
 In this article, they provide a chart, comparing and contrasting cocaine-induced psychotic disorder (CIPD) and primary psychotic disorders.
 In CIPD, visual hallucinations are common, whereas in primary psychotic disorders, auditory hallucinations are seen more.
 Also, negative symptoms are more prominent in primary psychotic disorders.

-Tang et al. also states that distinguishing CIPD from primary psychotic disorder is often difficult.
+Tang et al. also state that distinguishing CIPD from primary psychotic disorder is often difficult.
 Onset, quality of disorder, aggravating factors, and other symptoms must be carefully evaluated.
 The substance use history of the patient also must be determined in order to give a proper diagnosis.

 There is still a lot of debate on whether or not drug use can cause schizophrenia or if it increases the risk for those who are genetically susceptible.
 There is also drug-induced psychosis that has symptoms that mirror schizophrenia symptoms.
 These symptoms can be exhibited for as long as years after drug use.
 The amount of the substance that was used may affect the course of CIPD.